 1. It is critical to have a common definition of key terms.
 You cannot engage in productive dialogue about racism unless you have a shared understanding of terms.
 Definitions within the book:

 Racist – One who is supporting a racist policy through their actions or inaction or expressing a racist idea.

-Racism – Racism is a marriage of racist policies and racist ideas that produce and normalize racial inequities.
+Racism – A marriage of racist policies and racist ideas that produce and normalize racial inequities.

-Anti-racism – Antiracism is a powerful collection of antiracist policies that lead to racial equity and are substantiated by antiracist ideas.
+Antiracism – A powerful collection of antiracist policies that lead to racial equity and are substantiated by antiracist ideas.

 3. Racist ideas can come from both Assimilationist and Segregationist Ideas:

 Assimilationist Ideas – Black people are inferior by nurture.
 The belief that inferiority has come through nurture.

 Segregationist Ideas – Black people are inferior by nature.
 They will never be as good as whites.

 “White supremacists are the ones supporting policies that benefit racist power against the interests of the majority of White people.
 White supremacists claim to be pro-White but refuse to acknowledge that climate change is having a disastrous impact on the earth White people inhabit.
 They oppose affirmative-action programs, despite White women being their primary beneficiaries.”

 “Whenever the antiracist sees individuals behaving positively or negatively, the antiracist sees exactly that: individuals behaving positively or negatively, not representatives of whole races.
 Behavior is something humans do, not races.”